We awoke from a loud clanking of the railway tracks, our train speeding fast past lush green landscape.

 Essential Travel Info for Sapa Vietnam

-An overnight train from Hanoi is the easiest way to travel to Sapa.
+An overnight train is the easiest way of getting from Hanoi to Sapa.
 The train runs from Hanoi to Lao Cai.
-Tickets cost just $17 and can be purchased online at www.baolau.vn.
+Tickets cost just $17 and can be purchased online.
 You’ll get an email confirmation, which you can use to board the train (no printed tickets needed).

 The train was comfortable, clean, and a great eco-friendly way to get from Hanoi to Lao Cai.
 From Lao Cai, minivans were available to take travelers to Sapa town.